TagnumElite/VectorBot/README.md

     - Suggest Moar!
 - [ ] Image Extension (Image Manipulation) `Only Enabled In Dev Mode`
 - [ ] Email Support (Send emails when needed) `No Extension, will have no commands.`
-- [x] Music Player (Stolen from discord.py)  `Dev Mode Only, Will be improved immensly before it is enabled by default`
+- [x] Music Extension (Stolen from discord.py)  `Dev Mode Only, Will be improved immensly before it is enabled by default`
 - [ ] Record Player (Prep.
 Not Possible right now) `Currently Impossible`

-## TODO:
-- [ ] Change database logging to be similar to wordpress meta system `This allows me to change the database without having to drop tables or modify them`

 ## Discord
 [![Join me on discord](http://splash.vectoresports.co.za/members/179891973795086336.png 'Join me on discord')](https://discord.gg/qJbwA7d)